The Beginners Guide To Buying A Fitness Pole

 It's ideal for people who find 45mm just a little bit too wide but want to avoid those armpit and thigh ouchies I mentioned earlier.

-Don't forget though, RPole only offer a freestanding stage style pole in stainless steel so if you're looking for a 42mm removable pole you should check out Lupit Pole - USA Online Store / Europe & The Rest Of The World.
+Don't forget though, RPole only offer a freestanding stage style pole in stainless steel so if you're looking for a 42mm removable pole you should check out Lupit Pole.

 This size is the most popular, not too big and not too small it’s much better for hand grip.